jdfr228/PS1-Disc-Based-Game-ID/README.md

 ### A note on PS1Digital/Retro GEM/BlueRetro support:
 In the future, these may be able to support Game ID functionality without needing a specific memory card, but for now, since these devices do not send the required ACK signals when receiving a Game ID command, you must have a MemCard Pro or SD2PSX installed.
 PS1Digital and Retro GEM are yet to be tested fully.

-## WARNING- As of the time of publishing these patches have had limited testing on real hardware.
+## NOTE- As of April 2025, these patches have had limited testing when it comes to covering all hardware/firmware configurations.
 Users who wish to test these patches should have an easy way to modify their BIOS back to stock in case something goes wrong.
+This project takes no liability for any damage incurred when modifying your own console.

 ## Supported hardware
 - 8bitmods MemCard Pro